 Also known as Green Board, it’s more expensive than regular drywall but ideal for high humidity areas like bathrooms and basements.
-Although it is not waterproof or mold-proof, it can withstand more moisture than normal.
-This kind of board can be also used as indoor tile backer.
+Although it is not waterproof or mold-proof, it can withstand more moisture than usual.
+This kind of board can also be used as an indoor tile backer.

 Often purple, this drywall resists the growth of mold and mildew.
 Instead of paper, the backing is made of a coated fiberglass mat.
 The gypsum core also has a special coating that prevents mold from growing.

-Made from thin sheets of cement with layers of coated polymer and fiber mesh, this drywall is often used as backing for tiling or as an underlayment for slate and quarry tile.
+Made from thin sheets of cement with layers of coated polymer and fiber mesh, cement board is often used as backing for tiling or as an underlayment for slate and quarry tile.
 This sheetrock also provides a level of water resistance, and some are even listed to be used as floor protectors and wall shields in rooms with exposed wood stoves and heaters.